 This SEO guide is designed for you to be able to quickly check 10 different aspects of your website that may be affecting your web presence.
 All the tools that I use in this guide are free, easy to use, easy to understand and, most importantly, actionable.

 Caveat: SEO is a vast topic!
-I wont cover everything but I will cover the areas that would either have a big impact on site performance or would introduce you to tools that are incredibly useful.
+I won’t cover everything but I will go through the areas that would either have a big impact on site performance or would introduce you to tools that are incredibly useful.